docker-for-data-science/docker-for-data-science-tutorial/exercises/01_docker_basics/README.md

 ## Exercise A: Pull Image from Docker Hub

-*[DockerHub](https://hub.docker.com) is a public [registry](https://docs.docker.com/registry/) where you can find and download Docker images.
-This is where you will find official Docker images for Linux distributions, databases, and Python.*
+> [DockerHub](https://hub.docker.com) is a public [registry](https://docs.docker.com/registry/) where you can find and download Docker images.
+This is where you will find official Docker images for Linux distributions, databases, and Python.

-> **Tip:** Check out [Project Jupyter on DockerHub](https://hub.docker.com/r/jupyterhub) for lots of great pre-built Docker images!.
+***Tip:** Check out [Project Jupyter on DockerHub](https://hub.docker.com/r/jupyterhub) for lots of great pre-built Docker images!*

 1. We will start by pulling an image from DockerHub to our local machine using the [`docker pull`](https://docs.docker.com/engine/reference/commandline/pull/) command.
 We will use this image for the rest of tutorial: